 Since the introduction of the eSIM, we've been wondering how long it was going to take manufacturers to do away with the conventional removable SIM card and simply have users register the one built into their phone instead.
 Signs point to this potentially becoming a reality with Google's newest blowers, and whilst we've already seen the technology in play on smartwatches like Samsung's Gear S2 and the new Apple Watch Series 3, we're yet to meet a smartphone with this setup.

 So far, the leaks suggest that Google's new smartphones won't offer up microSD memory card support.
 Thankfully the base Pixel 2 comes packing 64GB of storage space, so you'll have plenty of room for your apps and media.
 You can also pay a bit extra to get 128GB instead.

 Google Pixel 2 and Pixel 2 XL UK price and release date

-As Google is in the habit of launching new mobiles just after Apple's latest iPhone launch, you can expect the Pixel 2 and Pixel XL 2 to be revealed in a special event around October 2017.
+Google is in the habit of launching new mobiles just after Apple's latest iPhone launch, as such you can expect the Pixel 2 and Pixel XL 2 to be revealed at a special event on October 4th, 2017.

 As for the UK pricing, the Pixel 2 and Pixel XL 2 will once again be premium devices.
 Expect to pay at least £649 for the base handset.